Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       The approaches for authentication and DNS resolution are similar for the two profiles/interfaces, as are the track formatting in case CMAF based media are used.
 This example does not use timed metadata.
 The ingest source may resend the CMAF header or init fragment in case of connection failures to conform to the CMAF ingest specification.
 The origin server can then be used to repackage or re-encrypt the streams.
+This might be useful approach when additional functionality is needed.

       To receive the stream as a DASH Ingest in this workflow, the steps described in DASH Ingest may be applied.